RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 npm module that provides NLP/NLU for easy implementation of chat bots and voice apps.
-These can run anywhere Node.js is running - backend, browser, mobile apps, etc. High performance run time only requires 2 lines of code to use - "require" to include it, and the actual call to analyze the text.
+These can run anywhere Node.js is running - backend, browser, mobile apps, etc. High performance run time only requires 2 lines of code to use it.
-Has many features - a rich set of built in intents and slots (roughly equivalent to Alexa's) with the ability to expand them, custom slots, slot flags, parametrized flags, transformation functions, SoundEx matching, wild card matching, option lists, text equivalents, unlimited sets of recognizers to build large segmented apps, performance optimization, large app modularization, etc.
+Has a rich set of built in intents and extesivble slots (equivalent to Alexa's), custom slots, slot flags, parametrized flags, transformation functions, SoundEx matching, wild card matching, option lists, text equivalents set, unlimited sets of recognizers to build large segmented apps, performance optimization, large app modularization, etc.

 # What's in the name